Dear Parishioners and Friends,

-At this time of year we have special expenses for the greens and flowers we use to make the church especially festive.
-If you would like to help with these costs, please mail a check or contact the parish office.
+At this time of year, we have special expenses for the greens and flowers we use to make the church especially festive.
+If you would like to help with these costs, special envelopes are available at the back of the church or you may contact the church office.
+If you want to give your gift in memory of someone or in thanksgiving, please return it to the church office by Wednesday, December 19.